AnilPolavarapu/AnilPolavarapu.github.io/_posts/2016-01-05-code-search-with-ack.md

 The man page of ack says this and so far it is living up to expectations.

-*DESCRIPTION
-Ack is designed as a replacement for 99% of the uses of grep.*
+*Ack is designed as a replacement for 99% of the uses of grep.*

 ### Installing ack